sinterstice/holybone-staticsite/content/invisible-walls/index.markdown

         let resultMessage = 'So sorry.
 Something went wrong.';
         if (res.ok) {
             window.localStorage.clear();
             resultMessage = 'Success!
-You have signed up';
+Thank you for your submission!';
         }
         result.innerText = resultMessage;
     }, (failure) => {